sonalidoke11/SBA_320H_React_App/README.md

 - here I am using Omdb API to fetch movies, serie, episodes.
 - Using routes for navigation
 - Using flexbox for Displaying List of episodes
-- DIsplying data in poster format
+- Displying data in poster format
 - Providing search functionality

 A link to your live site: